URLOST: Unsupervised Representation Learning without Stationarity or Topology: Discussion, Limitations, and future direction

-The success of most current state-of-the-art self-supervised representation learning methods relies on the assumption that the data has known stationarity and domain topology, such as the grid-like RGB images and time sequences.
-However, biological vision systems have evolved to deal with signals with less regularity.
+The success of most current state-of-the-art self-supervised representation learning methods relies on the assumption that the data has known stationarity and domain topology.
 In this work, we explore unsupervised representation learning under a more general assumption, where the stationarity and topology of the data are unknown to the machine learning model and its designers.
 We argue that this is a general and realistic assumption for high-dimensional data in modalities of natural science.
 We propose a novel unsupervised representation learning method that works under this assumption and demonstrates our method's effectiveness and generality on a synthetic biological vision dataset and two datasets from natural science that have diverse modalities.
 We also perform a step-by-step ablation study to show the effectiveness of the novel components in our model.

-During experiments, we found that density adjusted spectral clustering is crucial for the quality of representation learning.
-How to adjust the density and obtain a balanced clustering for any given data or even learning the clusters end-to-end with the representation via back-propagation is worth future investigation.
-Moreover, our current self-organizing layer is still simple though it shows effective performance.
-Extending it to a more sophisticated design and potentially incorporating it with various neural network architectures is also worth future exploration.

-In summary, our method offers a handy and general unsupervised learning tool when dealing with high-dimensional data of arbitrary modality with unknown stationarity and topology, particularly common in the field of natural sciences, where many present strong unsupervised learning baselines cannot directly adapt.
-We hope it can provide inspiration for work in related fields.